 International celebrities that you will not find on Instagram

-When it seems impossible to have a successful professional career without the reinforcement of social networks, a group of women admired worldwide come to contradict.
-Invisible on Instagram, they refuse to share details of their private lives and show that they can stay on top of the wave without showing their day-to-day.

-Among these discreet women, Jennifer Lawrence stands out.
-Although when entering her name on her Instagram several profiles appear, some of them very well cared for, they are all her admirers.
-In fact, they themselves point out that the interpreter does not have any personal profile.
-She is jealous of her intimacy, her detachment from her digital world has to do with the fact that, as she explained, they have despised her too much on the internet.
-Of course, in her interview on ‘The Late Show’ with Stephen Colbert, she confessed that one of her weaknesses is that she loves to watch ‘tiktoks’, although she adamantly refuses to create content for the network of short videos.
-She doesn’t follow Twitter either because “I’m not very good with the phone and technology.”
-“I can’t really keep up with emails, so the idea of Twitter is unthinkable for me”said.

 Cate Blanchett is another one who has decided to stay out of the networks.
 In her case, it has to do with the polarization that these digital environments foster.
 “The downside of social media is that it divides people very quickly and creates rivalry and jealousy,” the actress explained.
-In fact, she goes further to ensure that “I have never been part of the ‘star system'”.
-“I don’t talk about my private life, I don’t instagram my every move, I don’t participate in social networks.
-I just live my life”indicated the Australian.
-“Everything that has been developed with streaming, algorithms that need to be fed, is that we are somehow content providers and that makes me want to throw up,” strongly defended.
+In fact, she goes further to ensure that “I have never been part of the ‘star system’.”
+“I don’t talk about my private life, I don’t instagram each of my movements, I don’t participate in social networks.
+I just live my life,” said the Australian.
+“Everything that has been developed with streaming, algorithms that need to be fed, is that we are somehow content providers and that makes me want to throw up,” she defended emphatically.
 “The last thing I want to do is be someone who is filling the space that has been created.
-Don’t say anything unless you have something to say,” assured.
+Don’t say anything unless you have something to say,” she assured.

-Emma Stone considers that social networks would not contribute “nothing positive”.
-Throughout his career he has had to deal with public exposure and daily scrutiny, so dwelling on that is not something he needs.
-She confessed it to the magazine ‘Elle’ in 2018, precisely in a conversation with her partner and friend Jennifer Lawrence: “A couple of years ago I had to fight with this feeling that my appearance was being constantly scrutinized, then I realized that what people might say about it was something I didn’t have to worry about”.

 A waste of time